 And in October 2018 the council announced that nearly half a million pounds had been allocated for a strategy to think up a future for the city’s libraries – which could see them being handed over to the community to run.

-The council says it wants to make the library service “more relevant to the neighbourhood and local people” and is asking communities for ideas on ways it can use the libraries in their local areas.
+The council says it wants to make the library service “more relevant to the neighbourhood and local people” and is asking communities for ideas on ways it can use the libraries in their areas.

 Events will be held in six areas of Bristol and sessions must be booked online.
 There will be the chance to discuss Filwood, Knowle, Marksbury Road, Wick and Bedminster Libraries at The Park Centre in Daventry Road during two sessions in February and March.